atomix/atomix.github.io/atomix/docs/getting-started.md

 ## Joining an existing cluster

-Once a single replica has been bootstrapped, additional replicas can be added to the cluster via the `join()` method:
+Once a single replica has been bootstrapped, additional replicas can be added to the cluster via the [`join`][AtomixReplica.join] method:

 ```java
 AtomixReplica replica2 = AtomixReplica.builder(new Address("localhost", 8701))